mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 ---

-As part of entity discovery process, MikroORM uses so called `MetadataProvider` to get necessary type information about your entities' properties.
-There are 3 built-in metadata providers you can
+As part of entity discovery process, MikroORM uses so called `MetadataProvider` to get necessary type information about our entities' properties.

-use:
+> We can also implement custom metadata provider by extending abstract `MetadataProvider` class.

-> You can also implement custom metadata provider by extending abstract `MetadataProvider` class.
+There are 3 built-in metadata providers we can use:

 ## TsMorphMetadataProvider